DNH35/salesteq-doc-search/README.md

 ## Overview

-This Flask-based web application uses Langchain and NVIDIA AI to provide a document and image-based retrieval system.
+This Flask-based web application uses Qdrant, Langchain and NVIDIA AI to provide a document and image-based retrieval system.
 It allows users to upload PDF documents, extract text, tables, images, and generate a vector store for querying via a question-answering system.
 The app utilizes Qdrant for vector storage and retrieval, and NVIDIA's AI models for processing and summarizing images in the documents.

 ## Prerequisites
 First, clone the repo